Whyiest/xmlrpc-buldozer/README.md

 # 🐍 XML-RPC Buldozer
 <br>

 Bruteforce WordPress like a buldozer 🚜 — using the power of `system.multicall`.

 <br>
-By abusing the XML-RPC endpoint, this tool can test thousands of passwords per request, making bruteforcing stealthier and faster than traditional HTTP POST login attempts.
+You found an XML-RPC endpoints on WordPress that expose XML-RPC "multicall" endpoints ?
+Brute force any user with this tool !By abusing the XML-RPC endpoint, this tool can test thousands of passwords per request, making bruteforcing stealthier and faster than traditional HTTP POST login attempts.

 <br>